current and upcoming exhibitions

 bio

-I’ve always felt a little off-balanced, unmoored and untethered, like the ground is falling or a breeze could pick me up.
+I feel unmoored, like the ground is falling or a breeze could pick me up.
 Life moves too fast.
 I am overwhelmed – jumpy.
-Perhaps we should give more weight to our actions, no matter how small?
-The whole of our lives is made up of innumerable events, one following another, obtusely influencing the next.
-Our past experiences and our ability to pay attention shape the way we see, making objective truths slippery.
-In a world of unknowns, change and impermanence are our only certainties.
+Our experiences and attention shape the way we see.
+Meditation teaches me that in this world of unknowns, change and impermanence are our only certainties.
 If I could come to terms with this, would my fear subside?

 I communicate the dilemma of being through landscape.
 Trepidation colors the scene as I bring my insides to bear on the outside.
-Broodingly, the atmosphere is thick, and the landscape psychedelically tinted like dawn, an eclipse, or a summer storm.
-Shining suns and conifers unfurl becoming bulbous, fleshy, or petal-like.
-Back-lit deciduous trees and weeds crinkle scruffily and feathery in the waning light.
-Orbs float and cast colorful glows on surrounding leaf litter.
-Softening the painting's corners mirrors the undefined edge one discovers when examining the limits of the visual field.
-In these phantasmagoric landscapes reality is more than it seems, and the self is implicated in its magic.
-As though standing on rolling, oceanic ground, one’s attention follows the receding landscape out and away only to wash up again at the shores of one’s skin; hope; longing; loss.
-While building other worlds the sense of my impermanence in an expansive, mysterious universe stretches out into broader context and I am free.
+Thick atmosphere tints the landscape like an eclipse or summer storm.
+Shining suns unfurl, conifers become bulbous, and orbs cast glows on crinkly weeds.
+Tiring of the rectangle, I soften the paintings’ corners to change my relationship to the picture plane and mirror the visual field’s undefined edge.
+In these phantasmagorias reality is more than it seems, and the viewer is implicated in its magic.
+As though standing on oceanic ground, one’s attention follows the receding landscape out only to wash back up at the shores of one’s skin; hope; longing; loss.
+While building other worlds the sense of my impermanence in an expansive, mysterious universe opens into a broader context and I am free.

 statement